 How to make a hearty, healthy soup with black beans.
 Watch this video to know:

-Similar to black beans, pinto beans are a staple in several cuisines, including Mexican, Spanish, and Brazilian cuisine.
+Similar to black beans, pinto beans are a staple in several cuisines, including classic dishes from the Spanish culinary world, as well as Mexican, and Brazilian cuisine.
 North Americans also consume these paint-splashed-looking beans on a regular basis.

 Pinto beans will become tender under high heat, which is why they’re usually mashed and served as burrito fillings.
 These beans also pair well with creamy dishes like mashed potatoes, mac, and cheese, or greasy treats such as fried chicken.

 Moreover, pinto beans make for a fantastic addition to soups, broth, and dipping sauces.